Health for kids: the role of your family GP

 Keep your child’s air clean

 Second-hand and third-hand smoke can cause serious health risks to children.
-The best way to protect your child is to quit smoking.
-If someone in your house smokes, make sure they always smoke outside and away from your child.
-And never smoke in a car that carries children.
+The best way to protect your child is to quit smoking or vaping.
+If someone in your house smokes or vapes, make sure they always smoke or vape outside and away from your child.
+And never smoke or vape in a car that carries children.

 Also avoid using chemical household sprays, like insect repellent or cleaning products, when your child is in the room.